hci-unihd/plant-seg/docs/chapters/plantseg_classic_cli/index.md

 # PlantSeg Classic CLI

 ## Guide to Custom Configuration File

-The configuration file defines all the operations in our pipeline together with the data to be processed.
+The configuration file is a YAML file that contains all the parameters needed to run the PlantSeg pipeline.
 Please refer to [config.yaml](../../../examples/config.yaml) for a sample pipeline configuration and a detailed explanation of all parameters.
+If you have any doubts on wha

-## Main Keys/Steps
+### Configuration file structure
-* `path` attribute: is used to define either the file to process or the directory containing the data.
+The configuration file is divided into four main sections:
-* `preprocessing` attribute: contains a simple set of possible operations one would need to run on their data before calling the neural network.
+* `path`: is used to define either the file to process or a directory.
+In the latter case, all files with a suitable extension will be processed.
-This step can be skipped if data is ready for neural network processing.
+* `preprocessing`: in the preprocessing step, the input data is rescaled and filtered if needed.
+The rescaling factor can be computed as the resolution of the volume at hand divided by the resolution of the dataset used in training.
+Be careful, if the difference is too large check for a different model.
 Detailed instructions can be found at [Classic GUI (Data Processing)](https://hci-unihd.github.io/plant-seg/chapters/plantseg_classic_gui/data_processing.html).
-* `cnn_prediction` attribute: contains all parameters relevant for predicting with a neural network.
+* `cnn_prediction`: contains all parameters relevant for predicting with a neural network.
 Description of all pre-trained models provided with the package is described below.
 Detailed instructions can be found at [Classic GUI (Predictions)](https://hci-unihd.github.io/plant-seg/chapters/plantseg_classic_gui/cnn_predictions.html).
-* `segmentation` attribute: contains all parameters needed to run the partitioning algorithm (i.e., final Segmentation).
+* `segmentation`: contains all parameters needed to run the partitioning algorithm (i.e., final Segmentation).
 Detailed instructions can be found at [Classic GUI (Segmentation)](https://hci-unihd.github.io/plant-seg/chapters/plantseg_classic_gui/segmentation.html).

 ## Additional information
 The PlantSeg-related files (models, configs) will be placed inside your home directory under `~/.plantseg_models`.

 Our pipeline uses the PyTorch library for CNN predictions.
 PlantSeg can be run on systems without GPU, however